onuryurtturk/Reposita/README.md

-# Reposita - Sample Githup Api Usage
+# Reposita - Sample Github Api Usage

 Type Github username and submit to list selected user's Github repositories.
 Listing formats can be changed whatever you want to show about the repository.
 This app is a simple demonstration.
 Github API serving more fields than used in this app.